dinngo/furucombo-contract/DYNAMICINPUT.md

   - `uint256` type
   - denominator is `ether(1)`
   - `0 <= fraction <= ether(1)`
-  - `0` if replace parameter with 100% of return data.
+  - `0` if replace parameter with the exact same return data.

 **Example**